-Syllabus: To introduce students to the large number of Acts and other legislation that
+Syllabus: To introduce students to the large number of Acts and other legislation that controls the production and sale of food products in the South African and International Markets.

-International Markets.

 FOOD PROCESS ENGINEERING

 Syllabus: Provides students with an understanding of the importance of designing and maintaining a sanitary food holding facility, as well as the environmental impact caused by the production and processing of foods and how to mitigate the effect on people, profit and planet.